FTAndy/stand-up-wiki-client-nextjs/README.md

 Standup Wiki does not host or stream content illegally.
 This project leverage platforms like Bilibili, a US-listed Chinese company, for hosting specials.
 Users should be aware of the legal nuances of watching content from platforms like Netflix or HBO through third-party sites.

+## Where does the data come from?

+The data of this website are crawled from IMDB, Wikipedia, and Bilibili.
+The crawler source code is hosted in this [project](https://github.com/FTAndy/crawler-stand-up-wiki).

 ## Project Status

 Standup Wiki is currently in its early stages of development.
 Key features in progress include: